tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you have an RDS database and you need to scale out for reads or queries only, what can you do to tune the database?
 A: Create a read replica.

 - Q: If you need to ensure that your RDS database is tolerant of failures in your AZ, what option do you have?
 A: Set up disaster recovery with multi-AZ option.
+This falls into the reliability pillar of the Well Architected Framework.
 Other features such as replicas and snapshots do not provide fault tolerance.

 - Q: A company wants to improve their RDS performance and decrease latency by using an AWS DB caching service.
 Which of the following would you recommend they use?
 A: ElastiCache, which provides in-memory caching (it is essentially Redis)